 The coal refuse to energy industry has removed and burned as fuel more than 230 million tons of coal refuse, improved or restored more than 1,200 miles of streams and reclaimed more than 7,200 acres of abandoned mine lands (AML) in Pennsylvania alone through the use of beneficial ash.
 Below are a few examples of the reclamation projects that have been undertaken since the inception of ARIPPA.

-The Colver Power Project is a $310 million dollar (circa 1994) bituminous coal refuse fired electric generating station that began commercial operations in 1995.
+The Colver Power Project is a bituminous coal refuse fired electric generating station that began commercial operations in 1995.
 The Project provides enough power for approximately 130,000 homes.
-Groundbreaking was April 1993, with commercial power production commencing in May 1995.
-The Project is sited beside what was formerly a 3.5 million ton coal refuse pile left behind from a deep metallurgical coal mine operated by the Eastern Associates Coal Mining Company from 1911 to 1978.
+Colver Power is sited beside what was formerly a 3.5 million ton coal refuse pile left behind from a deep metallurgical coal mine operated by the Eastern Associates Coal Mining Company from 1911 to 1978.
 The pile heavily polluted Elk Creek along its southern border, detrimentally affecting downstream receiving waterways such as the North Branch Blacklick Creek and the Stoney Creek-Conemaugh River basin.
 Due to the land reclamation and virtual elimination of the 3.5 million ton pile over the past 22 years, Elk Creek has achieved almost pre-mining water quality conditions.
 Downstream receiving waterways have improved dramatically as well.
 Many types of native Pennsylvania mammals, insects, and aquatic species have re-inhabited what was once a barren 160-acre landscape.

 Ebensburg Power Company obtained surface mining permits for the re-mining and reclamation of the Revloc coal refuse pile located in Revloc, PA in Cambria Country.